Lunar eclipses 2024: When, where & how to see them

 Looking for a telescope for the lunar eclipse?
 We recommend the Celestron Astro Fi 102 as the top pick in our best beginner's telescope guide

-To watch one, you simply go out, look up and enjoy.
-You don't need a telescope or any other special equipment.
-However, binoculars or a small telescope will bring out details on the lunar surface — moonwatching is as interesting during an eclipse as it is at any other time.
-If the eclipse occurs during winter, bundle up if you plan to be out for the duration — an eclipse can take a couple of hours to unfold.
-Bring warm drinks and blankets or chairs for comfort.
+To watch a lunar eclipse, simply step outside, look up, and enjoy the view.
+No special equipment like a telescope is necessary.
+However, binoculars or a small telescope can enhance the experience by revealing details on the moon's surface —moonwatching is just as captivating during an eclipse as at any other time.
+If the eclipse takes place in winter, be sure to dress warmly if you plan to stay outside for the entire event, as it can take a couple of hours to unfold.
+Consider bringing warm drinks, blankets, or chairs for added comfort.

 If you hope to snap a photo of a lunar eclipse, here's our guide on How to photograph a lunar eclipse with a camera.
 And if you need imaging equipment, our best cameras for astrophotography and best lenses for astrophotography have recommendations to make sure you're ready for the next eclipse.